nathantym/git-demo/README.md

 * main
 ```

-And creating then creating the new branch.
+And then creating the new branch.

 ```
 $ git checkout -b feature/feature_name